lennertderyck/custom-elements/README.md

 Now you added the javascript-file to your site you can start using it.
 The script also adds the css-file.

 ### Tags - First Part
-A css-class has diffrent parts in it's name.
+Most css-classes has diffrent parts in it's name.
 The first part of the css class decides wich characteristic we change of an html-element.

 **no-select** It disables the selection of that html-element.